|Title:||Head Baseball Coach/Assistant Director of Athletics|

 |College:||Emory & Henry, 1991|

-Trey McCall is entering his eighth season of his second stint and ninth year overall as Head Baseball Coach at Emory & Henry College.
+Trey McCall is entering his 10th season of his second stint and 11th year overall as Head Baseball Coach at Emory & Henry College.
 Returning to Emory in the fall of 2005, he is the first full-time head coach in the history of the Wasps' program.

 A legendary high school baseball star at Abingdon High School, McCall caught for the Falcons and had ferocious power as a hitter.
 After his high school graduation, he was selected as the 16th pick of the First Round in the 1985 Major League baseball draft.
 McCall spent four and a half seasons in the Philadelphia Phillies organization and progressed to the major league spring training camp for the 1988 season.